 There is nothing in the earliest records of our Club to suggest that a John Aikman was ever a Member of ‘Let it Blaw.’

-While the Aikmans are virtually unknown in our written Club Records, this connection to Thomas Horsburgh in 1881 opens up the possibility that one, or maybe both of them, were amongst the the 23 Gentlemen that attended the first ‘Let it Blaw’ Supper early that year.
+While the Aikmans are virtually unknown in our written Club Records, this connection to Thomas Horsburgh in 1881 opens up the possibility that one, or maybe both of them, were amongst the 23 Gentlemen who attended the first ‘Let it Blaw in 1881.